kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

    * - customer_id
      - int
      - ID of the customer in the Suite database
+   * - language
+     - string
+     - Specifies the admin's preferred language

+.. list-table:: **Optional Parameters**
+   :header-rows: 1
+   :widths: 30 20 40

+   * - Parameter Name
+     - Type
+     - Description
    * - resource_id
      - int/string
-     - ID of the resource to be edited (optional)
+     - ID of the resource to be edited
    * - resource_label
      - string
-     - label that appeared below the node so far if an existing resource is edited (optional)
+     - Label that appeared below the node so far if an existing resource is edited
-   * - language
-     - string
-     - specifies the admin's preferred language

 Required Response: